 Biometric Residence Permit

 If you have a Biometric Residence Permit (BRP), you can open a Monzo bank account today.
-Just download the Monzo app on iOS or Android and sign up.
+Just download the Monzo app and sign up.
 You’ll need to have your BRP card with you, and an address in the UK where we can send your Monzo debit card.
 Signing up and ordering a card should take less than ten minutes, and you can do it all from your smartphone.

 Ways we don’t support yet

 If you have an Application Registration Card (ARC), unfortunately you can’t open a bank account with Monzo at the moment.
 We’re working really hard to make it possible for people with different papers to open an account with us, and we’ll update this page if anything changes.